MicrosoftDocs/learn/learn-pr/reactors/blockchain-tokens/includes/5-set-up-project.md

 ## Create a new project

-1. In your terminal, create a new folder named **Token20**.
+1. Open up your terminal or command line application on your computer.
+In your terminal, create a new folder named **Token20**.
 To do that, run the `mkdir Token20` command.
 I usually run this command inside a folder named Projects, where I store all my other development projects.
 1. Go to the Token20 folder (run `cd Token20`).
 1. To initialize a new project, run `truffle init`.
 1. Wait for your project to be initialized, and then open the project in Visual Studio Code.